goblimey/go-ntrip/README.md

 You can't assume that it's the start of a message.

 The CRC data is also used to check that the message has not been corrupted in transit.
-If the CRC check fails, the mesage must be discarded.
+If the CRC check fails, the message must be discarded.

 RTCM3 message frames in the NTRIP data stream are contiguous with no separators or newlines.